Warren's Lobster House in Kittery, Maine: Amazing Lobster Dishes,

 tons of lobsters, thus ensuring freshness of this delicacy!
 Obvously,

 the kitchen staff knows how to prepare the lobsters, too, as we can't

 remember ever having such tender lobsters.
-We enjoyed the twin-boiled

 with stuffing, topped with creamy hollandaise sauce -- excellent!

 Talk about great value!
-Many of the main entree seafood items come in
+Many of the main entree seafood items

-money is crucial.
+the money is crucial.
 We actually saved over $20.00 on our meal that

 totaled over $60.00 by using online coupons It's simply remarkable all